 ISO 14001 – Environmental Management System

 In 2018, HRC was recertified successfully for Environmental Management System (ISO 14001) with zero Non-Conformance (NC) findings.
-Preparation to obtain independent verification audit for Green House Gases Emission is currently in process and will be ready for 2018.
+Preparation to obtain independent verification audit for Green House Gases Emission is currently in process and will be conducted in 2019.